 Under the Hood

-The Sorento's 3.5-liter V-6 generates 192 horsepower and 217 pounds-feet of torque; it teams with a new five-speed-automatic transmission or a five-speed-manual gearbox.
-Part-time four-wheel drive features a dashboard knob for shift-on-the-fly operation and is not intended for use on dry pavement.
-Available only on the EX, Kia's Torque-On-Demand four-wheel-drive system operates automatically.
+The Sorento's 3.5-liter V-6 generates 192 horsepower and 217 pounds-feet of torque; it teams with a five-speed Sportmatic automatic transmission or a five-speed-manual gearbox.
+Part-time four-wheel drive features a dashboard knob for shift-on-the-fly operation; the system isn't intended for use on dry pavement.
+Available only on the EX, Kia's Torque-on-Demand four-wheel-drive system operates automatically.
 Each transfer case includes a Low range.
 The Sorento can tow up to 3,500 pounds when properly equipped.

 Side curtain-type airbags protect front and rear occupants.
 Antilock brakes are optional.

 The Sorento can clamber up steep, narrow inclines with barely a hint of strain, and its four-wheel-drive capability makes dirt-road treks easy.
-Performance is similarly strong on regular pavement, but it's not necessarily better than the competition.
+Performance is similarly strong on regular pavement but doesn't necessarily beat the competition.
 Other than some engine blare on hard acceleration and a touch of wind noise at times, the Sorento is quiet.

 Handling is a major plus.
-The Sorento steers with a somewhat light feel, delivering excellent control and satisfying confidence.
+Steering with a somewhat light feel, the Sorento delivers excellent control and satisfying confidence.
 Ride comfort actually seems better on rough gravel roads than on the interstate because body motion is a little too noticeable on paved surfaces.
 The taut suspension can overreact to imperfections.

 The firm seats are especially comfortable and offer pleasant cushioning and impressive support.
 Rear-seat space is ample, and the gauges are easy to read.